Guptakashi

 Safety, Permits & Local Etiquette

-• Solo Female Traveller: Generally safe with friendly locals, but stick to populated areas after dark.
-Dress modestly near temples.
+• Solo Female Traveller: Generally safe with a small-town feel, but stick to populated areas after dark.
+Dress modestly, especially near temples, to respect local norms.

 Hidden Tips Only Repeat Visitors Know